How to not sweat on your electric bike commute? What are the right things to do when you arrive at your destination?

 Have a sealed plastic bag ready

 Having a plastic bag or two is handy to seal away your sweaty clothes for future washing at home or disposal.
 If you keep a sealed plastic bag in the office, you can then bring used biking gear home once a week in one go, instead of taking it home every day.
 Saves space in travel bags, but requires several sets of biking gear.

-An alternative or a complementary strategy would be to drive to work one day a week with what you will wear for the next four days and having extra storage space in the office.
+An alternative or a complementary strategy would be to drive to work one day a week with what you will wear for the next four days and have extra storage space in the office.

 Have an emergency pack with you at all times

 It is always better to have a full change of clothes once you arrive.
 A complementary strategy would be to have a separate “emergency” pair of socks/underwear with you at all times.

-If you have space, extra pants, shirt, and shoes may also come in useful.
+If you have space, extra pants, a shirt, and shoes may also come in useful.
 You just never know when you’re going to get caught in heavy rain or something, and these few pieces of clothing do not take up too much extra space in the bag.

 Use antiperspirants before you take off